kr4fty/DCMotorServo/README.md

 An Arduino Library for controlling DC motors with rotary encoders.
 This library uses PID and Encoder feedback.
 It is modeled a little bit after the AccelStepper library.

- * Encoder Library, for measuring quadrature encoded signals from [encoder](https://github.com/PaulStoffregen/Encoder)(for external interrupt) or [EncoderPCI](https://github.com/kr4fty/EncoderPCI) (for pin-change interrupt)
+ * Encoder Library, for measuring quadrature encoded signals from [Encoder](https://github.com/PaulStoffregen/Encoder)(for external interrupt) or [EncoderPCI](https://github.com/kr4fty/EncoderPCI) (for pin-change or external interrupt)
  * PID Library, for using encoder feedback to controll the motor from http://playground.arduino.cc/Code/PIDLibrary  also on [GitHub](https://github.com/br3ttb/Arduino-PID-Library)

 Circuit